 Many people may look at Web Analytics and think “Oh, so boring.”
 But it was a packed house at the DFWSEM’s August meeting.
-The truth is, web analytics is the key in determining ROI and gauging your marketing efforts.
+The truth is, web analytics is the key to determining ROI and gauging your marketing efforts.
 So for a room filled with online marketing professionals, we were on the edge of our seats to scoop up any helpful tips Jennifer Day and Tyson Kirksey were willing to share.

 1. Integrate All of Your Systems

-2. Using Multi Channel Funnels
+2. Using Multi-Channel Funnels

 About a year ago, Google introduced Multi-Channel Funnels reports that can be found in the conversions tab.
 It can show you how your marketing efforts work together to create sales and conversions.
 By taking this data in, you can see which channels are generating the most ROI and allocate your budget accordingly.